© 2025 CodeDynasty. All rights reserved.

 When NOT to go rogue

-• Tho powerful, custom thenables can be harder to debug if their then method is too complex or deviates from expected promise-like behavior.
+• Tho powerful, custom thenables can be harder to debug if their INLINE_CODE_16 method is too complex or deviates from expected promise-like behavior.
 Native Promises often provide more consistent guarantees.

 How new language features might standardize some of the patterns custom thenables can achieve, is something i’m i will be watching for.